IPTV Smarters Keeps Crashing on Samsung or LG TV? Here's the Fix (2026 Guide)

 High-motion content (football, NBA, Formula 1) stresses low-end Smart TV processors.

-When CPU temperature spikes, the OS force-closes apps.
+When temperature spikes, the OS force-closes apps — and Smarters is often the first to go.

 Fixes: